Stomach Cancer: Overview

 What are the symptoms of stomach cancer?

 The symptoms of stomach cancer vary from person to person.
-In early stages, it may have mild or no symptoms.
+In early stages, you may have mild or no symptoms.
 The most common symptoms include:

 - Stomach pain